By James Barker, Staff Writer

 After T.J.
-Osborne came out last week, becoming the only openly gay country artist currently signed to a major label, I have been listening to Brothers Osborne more.
+Osborne came out, becoming the only openly gay country artist currently signed to a major label, I have been listening to Brothers Osborne more.
 What better song to include than “Stay a Little Longer,” from 2015?
 Even though Osborne was not yet out publicly, the band still used their platform to advocate for LGBTQ+ people by featuring a same sex couple in the music video.
 This song is simply beautiful, as its melody perfectly encapsulates feelings of desire, excitement and hope: the heady mix of the first-time meeting whether it’s a long-term relationship or just one night.

 “You Belong to Me,” Luisa Lopez

 Love is not always simple and easy, yet with the right person it’s worth the hard work.
 Lopez’s ballad perfectly captures this, singing ‘It’s a web or a tapestry’ – reflecting the tension within some relationships – which is then undercut with the beautifully simple, ‘You belong to me’.
 Lopez’s voice is the perfect balance between the brittle bite of heartache and warmth, just as love has to be engaged with the harsh complexity of the world, while also being a comforting refuge from it.